Skip to content

 (**docs**/*use_cases/model_applications/<CATEGORY>*), add:

-(*docs*/*use_cases/model_applications/<CATEGORY>*), users will need to a add
+(*docs*/*use_cases/model_applications/<CATEGORY>*), users will need to add a

 Python Sphinx Documentation (.py) file with the same name as the METplus configuration file.